 “How doomed their sorry asses,” says the Virgin.
 “Miserable chumps.
 Mortals have a terrible lot.
 Really they do.
 But a Compassion Convention?”
 The Virgin looks thoughtful, even sad, like She wishes the world other than what it is.
 “Might as well sprinkle faery dust.
 Tara means well.”

-Lord Jesus disembarks and the Saints fall on their faces in adoration.
+Saints fall on their faces in adoration.
 A strangled squeak is heard as Ursula smothers Sarconsson beneath her.

 “Leave Your Brother out of this,” The Virgin says, Her voice sounding tired.